Graph-Based Alternatives to LLMs for Human Simulation: Experiments

 \subsection{Setting 1: Missing Responses (Imputation)}

 \textbf{Setup.} We follow the split scheme of \cite{zhaogroup}: each dataset is first split at an individual level into 35/5/60\% train/validation/test individuals.
 For each individual held out for validation/test, 40\% of their responses are also available during training, while 60\% are held out for evaluation.
-LLM fine-tuning prompts and train graphs are built upon all responses from 35\% train individuals and 40\% responses from validation/test individuals, having an equal amount of information to train.
-Validation and test are done on 60\% held-out responses for validation/test individuals.
+LLM fine-tuning prompts and train graphs are built upon all responses from the train individuals and 40\% responses from the validation/test individuals.
 At each training step of \ours, 50\% of response edges in the train graph are randomly masked and used as supervision edges, while all membership edges and unmasked train response edges serve as message passing edges.
-At validation/test, the entire train graph is used for message passing to predict held-out edges (60\% responses from held-out individuals).
-For LLM few-shot prompts we use 3 or 8 in-context examples, selected from training data by the highest cosine similarity of text embeddings, following \cite{liu2021makes} and \cite{hwang2023aligning}.
-Please refer to \Cref{appendix:training_details} for additional details, e.g., text embedding models and hyperparameter.
+At validation/test, the entire train graph is used for message passing to predict held-out edges.
+For LLM few-shot prompts we use 3 or 8 in-context examples, selected from training data by the highest cosine similarity of text embeddings, following \citet{liu2021makes} and \citet{hwang2023aligning}.
+Please refer to \Cref{appendix:training_details} for additional details.

-\textbf{Results.} \Cref{table:table_transductive_individual} reports test accuracy. \ours matches or outperforms the strongest LLM baseline, 8-shot fine-tuning.
+\paragraph{Results.} \Cref{table:table_transductive_individual} reports results. \ours outperforms all LLM prompting baselines and SFT, and matches the strongest LLM baseline, 8-shot fine-tuning.
 Performance of LLM-based methods generally improves with more sophisticated prompt design and compute, from zero-shot prompting to few-shot fine-tuning; however, \ours attains comparable accuracy without using any textual features, relying solely on a learnable feature table of choices and subgroups.
 We attribute this to the relational structure that alone provides sufficient signal about the choice, even in the absence of textual information.
 For example, GNN infers that two frequently co-selected choices share latent attributes and therefore someone choosing one will likely choose the other, even without text of choices.
-Taken together, these results highlight the value of relational structure for accurate prediction, and make graph modeling with an explicit relational inductive bias a compelling alternative to supervision in the textual modality.
+Taken together, these results highlight the value of relational structure for accurate prediction.